business mentorship

 WHAT THE BMN PROVIDES

-- 30 hours of one-on-one mentorship with an experienced farmer.
+• 30 hours of one-on-one mentorship with an experienced farmer over the course of a year.

-- A financial literacy webinar series with content and Q&A sessions focused on business and financial development.
+• A farm business webinar series with content and live Q&A sessions with experienced farmers focused on business, marketing and financial management.

-- Two profile features on the YA website blog and social media
+• Promotion on the Young Agrarians website and social media platforms

 PROGRAM COMMITMENTS